 Throughout my career treating opiate dependency at the Waismann Institute, the patients I see do not usually fit society’s stereotypical drug addict.
-Most patients who seek treatment here develop their dependencies after taking painkillers that were prescribed to them for pain.
-They are mothers, teachers, lawyers, actors, and because they are often the last people you would expect to be dependent on drugs, they can be even more compelled to hide opiate adddiction.
+Most patients who seek treatment here develop their dependencies after taking painkillers prescribed to them for pain.
+They are mothers, teachers, lawyers, actors, and because they are often the last people you would expect to be dependent on drugs, they can be even more compelled to hide opiate addiction.
 When they finally seek treatment, they require a quick and confidential approach so they can return to life without colleagues and family ever knowing.

 As addiction professionals, we are well aware of the often debilitating withdrawal symptoms often involved in opiate detoxification, which prevent recovery for many, especially for the functioning dependent.
-Using the Waismann Method, withdrawal occurs while the patient is asleep, thereby eliminating any sensation or memory of discomfort.
-As soon as the patient has awoken, he or she is no longer dependent on the narcotic, and needs only to recuperate for several days before going back to normal activity.
+Using the Waismann Method, withdrawal occurs while the patient is asleep, eliminating any sensation or memory of discomfort.
+As soon as the patient has awoken, he or she is no longer dependent on the narcotic and needs only to recuperate for several days before going back to normal activity.

 The Waismann Method of Rapid Detox treats opiate dependency as a disease must include a medical reversal of the effects of opiates on the brain before any additional treatment is prescribed, releasing the shackles of dependency for every patient.

 * Names have been changed to protect the identity of these individuals suffering from opiate addiction